hyperledger/fabric/docs/source/chaincode4ade.rst

 through transactions submitted by applications.

 A chaincode typically handles business logic agreed to by members of the network, so it similar to a "smart contract".
-Ledger state created by a chaincode is scoped exclusively to that chaincode and can't be accessed directly by another chaincode.
-Given the appropriate permission, a chaincode may invoke another chaincode to access its state within the same network.
+A chaincode can be invoked to update or query the ledger in a proposal transaction.
+Given the appropriate permission, a chaincode may invoke another chaincode, either in the same channel or in different channels, to access its state.
+Note that, if the called chaincode is on a different channel from the calling chaincode, only read query is allowed.
+That is, the called chaincode on a different channel is only a `Query`, which does not participate in state validation checks in subsequent commit phase.

 In the following sections, we will explore chaincode through the eyes of an application developer.
 We'll present a simple chaincode sample application